THE ULTIMATE GUIDE

 - Order such that you will receive your jerseys 1 full week prior to the date your team will wear the jerseys, if possible.
 The reason is that if something goes wrong you may need a few days to pull together a new set of jerseys (either a basic set of practice jerseys or reuse an old set).

 - Have a contingency plan.
 Let’s face it, even the best-laid plans can go to waste as they say.
 Make sure you have a fallback option in case there is an event that there is a delay or problem (ie major snowstorm).

 Get your delivery date in writing, email is best or written on the invoice.
 Ask for it, is important.
 If you are getting your jerseys shipped make sure the timelines include shipping if you need the jerseys in-hand for a specific date.

-Hockey Jerseys require additional room to fit over protective padding that is why it is important that when you do sizing for your team or for yourself you are gonna want to wear your shoulder pads.
+Hockey Jerseys require additional room to fit over protective padding, which is why it is important that when you do sizing for your team or for yourself, you are going to want to wear your shoulder pads.

 For accurate chest measurement, dress as you would for the game: wear your undergarments and shoulder pads/chest protectors.
 Then measure around the fullest part of the chest, just under the armpits.
 If you have access to the actual

 jersey you might buy, lay it flat on the floor and measure from side to side across the rib cage.
 Double the result for the

 1. Always get a mock-up

 A Mock-up is a digital representation of what your Jersey will look like.
 This helps the customer and the provider know how the final product should look.